 Overpopulation, caused by rapid population growth, puts immense pressure on land and resources.
 It can cause falling incomes, land degradation (e.g. desertification) and reduced health and happiness.

 Rapid population growth can also bring many positives.
-As countries develop economically there is a growth in demand for people to work in growing industries.
+As countries develop economically, the demand for people to work in growing industries is increasing.

 Use the images below to explore related GeoTopics.